-If you’re in the story, I’ll do my best to make sure you see a draft and have a chance to make any comments, suggestions, or corrections.
+If you’re in the story, I’ll do my best to make sure you see a draft or an excerpt of your contribution and have a chance to make any comments, suggestions, or corrections.
 If you don’t hear from me with a fact-checking query, it’s safe to assume you will not be in the story.

 Generally, no. My editors take a dim view of quoting other writers.
 It’s the equivalent of interviewing my newsroom colleagues for a “man-on-the-street” story.

 Links sometimes get lost when I’m moving copy around.
 Please don’t send query responses that say, “I recently wrote about this topic.
 Here’s a link.”
 Instead, paste the full text of the story.